keelancook/missions-center/cgcs-staff-information/hubspot/hubspot-introduction.md

 #### Creating a Contact
 [Click Here for Instructions](https://scribehow.com/shared/Create_new_contact_in_HubSpot_with_specific_details__fQtLbKcLQN-ji5C6pcXebQ){:target="_blank"}

+### Courses
+* Courses is a newer object that HubSpot has added.
+This object holds our mission trip information.
+Within this object there are specific course properties.
+   * These work similar to contacts.
+* Contacts can be associated to courses.

 ### Properties
 *	The fields that we desire to collect data for, such as first name, last name, email, etc.

 ### Companies
-*	Work similarly to contacts.
+*	Work similar to contacts.
 *	When entering a company, Hubspot will pull information for the company off the internet so that we do not have to do so.
 *	Contacts can be assigned a primary company.
 *	Companies are normally pulled from the email that we have from the user.